MEDIEVAL WOMEN'S WRITING - 2024/5

 The learning and teaching methods include a combination of seminars incorporating student presentations and a Zine workshop, captured content, guided learning and independent learning.
-Captured content is made available prior to workshops.
-You are encouraged to be active participants in seminars and the Zine workshop, enabling you to develop as informed, confident and engaged independent learners.
-Zines are traditionally associated with marginal communities and you are encouraged to reflect this in the creative work.
+Captured content is made available prior to workshops in order to facilitate informed discussion in seminars.
+This is to encourage you to be active participants in seminars, enabling you to develop as informed, confident and engaged independent learners.
+Zines are traditionally associated with marginal communities and the Zine workshop us designed to encourage to reflect this in a piece of creative work.
 The Zine workshop also provides an opportunity for self-directed and peer-supported learning.
 You are also expected to extend your reading beyond the lectures and to make use of additional material provided to support each topic.

 The learning and teaching strategy is designed to:

-* Enable you to integrate and further develop the skills and critical thinking you have learnt in previous modules, for example, relating to historical periods and cultures, gender and sexualities, forms and genres, global contexts and theoretical approaches and research skills.
+* Enable you to integrate and further develop the skills and critical thinking you have learnt in previous modules, for example, relating to historical periods and cultures, gender and sexualities, forms and genres, global contexts and theoretical approaches.